11 Documents Needed to Rent an Apartment [2025]

 - Other personal information: This includes any additional personal details that are not relevant to the landlord's assessment, such as social security numbers or date of birth.

-- By blacking out this information, you can ensure your financial privacy while still providing the landlord with the necessary proof of income and financial stability.
+Blacking out this information allows you to retain your financial privacy while still providing the landlord with the necessary proof of income and financial stability.